 First of All -

-- First scouting trip to a bus station
+- First time having to stop at a boat inspection station

 - Morning House Battery Reading: 14.3 (plugged in)

 - Wind Speed: 10 ; Wind Direction: W

 - Daily High Temperature: 94